 How do you implement an SEO and marketing strategy for your travel company that actually works?

 You start with a business goals, reverse engineer competitors, and set realistic milestones.

 SEO isn’t fast, and it isn’t easy, but it’s one of the highest ROI marketing processes out there.

-The travel industry is awash with competition – I don’t need to tell you that.
+The travel industry is awash with competition.
 Yet those that can market their travel company properly, and bring in new customers at a reasonable acquisition rate stand to make huge profits.

 Huge OTAs (Expedia, Priceline, Kayak) spend millions on television and online marketing ads, while smaller outfits focus on a higher quality customer service.
 Hopefully, you’ve been able to carve out a niche for yourself to stand out from the crowd, if not there are a few ideas in here.